 To know more about teen related challenges, you can browse through our exhaustive list of articles.
 Follow the link -> Parenting challenges faced while raising teenagers.

 Yes, hope comes and goes.
 And motivation levels can fluctuate.
-But with help from your side, with patience, perseverance, and practice you can always lift them up.
+But with help from your side.
+With patience, perseverance, and practice.

-When you build hope in your teenager, this hope gives your teen a powerful shot of motivation.
-It drives them to find new ways to achieve their goals.
-And pushes them forward towards achievement.
-And you can stand tall and proud applauding them.
+When you build hope in your teenager.
+This hope gives your teen powerful shot of motivation.
+Drives them to find new ways to achieve their goals.
+And push them forward towards achievement.
+And you can stand tall and proud applauding them…

 Hope this article was of use to you.
 If yes pls show love by sharing with your friends and loved ones.